Shanghai Ghetto: Creation

-On 18 February 1943, the occupying Japanese authorities declared a "Designated Area for Stateless Refugees" and ordered those who arrived after 1937 to move their residences and businesses within it by 18 May, three months later.
+On 18 February 1943, as a result of German pressure, the occupying Japanese authorities declared a "Designated Area for Stateless Refugees" and ordered those who arrived after 1937 to move their residences and businesses within it by 18 May, three months later.
 The stateless refugees needed permission from the Japanese to dispose of their property; others needed permission to move into the ghetto.
 About 18,000 Jews were forced to relocate to a 3/4 sqmi area of Shanghai's Hongkou district, where many lived in group homes called "Heime".

 The English version of the order read:

 The designated area is bordered on the west by the line connecting Chaoufoong, Muirhead, and Dent Roads; on the east by Yangtzepoo Creek; on the south by the line connecting East Seward, Muirhead, and Wayside Roads; and on the North by the boundary of the International Settlement.
 (Note: English decree cited by Exil Shanghai; modern forms of the old street names according to French.)

 While this area was not walled or surrounded with barbed wire, it was patrolled and a curfew enforced in its precincts.
 Food was rationed, and everyone needed passes to enter or leave the ghetto.